-Before Photography Was Invented
+Before Photography Invented

-Before the invention of the camera or creation of photography, people supposed to know how the entire thing works!
+For your information, before the invention of the camera or creation of photography, people knew how the entire thing works!
 They didn’t know how to process the images and how to convert those black and white negatives into color photographs, but they learned to process images at walls or pieces of paper.

 Obscura- The Ancient Camera